mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-AtlasNetworkPeeringSpec defines the desired state of AtlasNetworkPeering
+AtlasNetworkPeeringSpec defines the target state of AtlasNetworkPeering.

 <table>
     <thead>